Florida's 'Alligator Alcatraz' detention center is set to receive its first group of immigrants

 OCHOPEE, Fla. — (AP) — The first group of immigrants were scheduled to arrive Wednesday night at a new detention center deep in the Florida Everglades that officials have dubbed "Alligator Alcatraz," the state's attorney general said.

-“Alligator Alcatraz will be checking in hundreds of criminal illegal aliens tonight," Florida Republican Attorney General James Uthmeier said on the X social media platform.
-"Next stop: back to where they came from.”
+“Alligator Alcatraz will be checking in hundreds of criminal illegal aliens tonight," Florida Republican Attorney General James Uthmeier said on the social platform X. "Next stop: back to where they came from.”

 It wasn't immediately clear precisely when the detainees would arrive or where they were coming from.
 They were being brought to the facility on buses, officials said.